 The Professional T-Glide System of SawStop PCS31230-TGP252 ensures a smooth operation.
 In addition, this cabinet table saw features a precision-glide fence made of high-quality steel.
 There is also a dust port and protection system that stops the saw when it detects human skin.

-This Sawstop table saw is definitely one of the best cabinet table saws in our books.
+This Sawstop table saw is definitely one of the best cabinet table saws in my book.
 It weighs 515lbs, but it can still be moved with a mobility base.
 Plus, the patented SawStop safety technology adds points to its merit.

 7. Bosch 4100-10 Table Saw